Super Offer: Up to 50% Off on Diwali - Genius, ROC, XBRL, Payroll, CA Portal Avail Offer Now

 If you delay filing the GSTR-8 return, you are bound to pay Rs.200/day where Rs.
 100 is CGST and Rs.
 100 is SGST/UTGST per day.
 But the taxpayer is liable to pay a maximum penalty of Rs.
 5,000.

-Moreover, with the late fee, the taxpayer is also liable to pay an annual interest of 18% on the basis of the amount of unpaid tax.
+Moreover, with the late fee, the taxpayer is also liable to pay an annual interest of 18% based on the amount of unpaid tax.

 Leave a Reply